studieren-ohne-grenzen/dashboard/README.md

     | assets/                         Static assets, such as images
     | css/                            Our custom CSS files
     | js/                             Our custom JS files
+    | sog/                            PSR-0 namespaced application files, autoloaded using Composer
     | services.php                    Service definitions for Silex application
+    | config.php.sample               Rename the sample file to config.php for usage
 | bower_components/ (not in git)      Bower files
 | doc/                                Documentation
 | logs/ (not in git)                  Used by Monolog